 A few days later, I pulled out my credit card with a contactless chip in it and tried that (despite being slightly uncomfortable waving my credit card around).
 It also worked flawlessly and, of course, no one snatched my card away.

-By now, straphangers have seen the ads inside trains alerting them that they can now use their phones, credit cards and even their smart watches to pay subway fare.
+By now, straphangers have seen the ads inside trains alerting them that they can now use their phones, credit cards and even their smartwatches to pay the subway fare.
 But since the program hasn't been completely rolled out yet, not every station has the OMNY readers so commuters haven't had to deal with them yet.

 So to help you get a better understanding, we've answered some common questions you may have.